mogeraditya/Sadiq_et_al_2023_oecanthus_ART_IbM/IbM/README.md

-Each individual folder implements a separate version of the IbM - One with bushes, and one without.
+Each individual folder implements a separate version of the IbM - One with bushes, and one with a homogeneous habitat.
 Both are meant to be run from the terminal, ideally on some sort of cluster computer.
 In both cases, to run the simulation, simply run

 ```zsh
 foo@bar:~ python3 main_array_run.py -f $FREQ -d $DENS -file $FILENAME